markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/configure.md

 ## Decrypt encrypted content

-Disabling Personal Data Encryption decrypts only the content in the known folders.
-It doesn't decrypt any content that was protected using the Personal Data Encryption APIs and prevents the Personal Data Encryption API from being able to protect any additional content.
-Protected files can be manually decrypted using the following steps:
+When you disable Personal Data Encryption, the content encrypted using Personal Data Encryption for known folders is automatically decrypted.
+However, the content encrypted using Personal Data Encryption APIs isn't decrypted automatically.
+To decrypt this content, follow these steps:

 1. Open the properties of the file
 1. Under the **General** tab, select **Advanced...**